EuPathDB/cattoy/ReadMe.md

 # cattoy

+Play with website logs using SQL.

-cattoy loads website logs into an SQLite virtual table where they can be played with using SQL queries.
+cattoy loads website logs into an SQLite virtual table where they can be queried with SQL.

-It requires a website that follows EuPathDB's file naming and location conventions so that the log file can be located for a given hostname.

-It currently only supports the Apache HTTPD access log.
-Support for Tomcat's catalina and WDK application logs are future desires.

 ### Requirements

-- sqlite3 with support for external modules.
+- sqlite3 compiled with support for external modules.
 The stock CentOS sqlite package meets this requirement.

-- a website that follows EuPathDB's file naming and location conventions so that the log file can be located for a given hostname.
+- A website that follows EuPathDB's file naming and location conventions so that the log file can be located for a given hostname.
 Alternatively the `access_log.so` module can be manually loaded into an `sqlite3` session and a virtual table manually created for an apache log file.

+- The expected log format is NCSA combined with the addition of %D.

+    %h %l %u %t \"%r\" %>s %b \"%{Referer}i\" \"%{User-agent}i\" %D

+### Caveats

+It currently only supports the Apache HTTPD access log.
+Support for Tomcat's catalina and WDK application logs are future desires.

 ### Build